KinoMyu/Million-Live-Quintet-Player/README.md

 # How to build
   1. Download dependencies from http://www.un4seen.com/ (bass, bassmix, and bass_fx).
   2. Place bass.h/lib, bassmix.h/lib, and bass_fx.h/lib in bass/.
-  3. Open QuintetPlayer.pro in Qt Studio and build.
+  3. Open QuintetPlayer.pro in Qt Creator and build.

 This program is technically cross-platform, but has only been tested on Windows, so YMMV.